 “People are becoming ever, ever more aware and more able to deal with ecological issues.
 Suddenly in the last twelve months, it looks like we’re gonna, in one way or another, deal with plastics in the ocean.
 Even a year ago, it looked like we were just gonna die in a sea of plastic shit; now, it looks like people are wanting to sort this out.
 We live in almost - probably inevitably - dreadful times, but we also live in very unbelievable times, positively.”

 Davies joined James in 1989, having been scouted by then guitarist Larry Gott at a Manchester improv night.
 So, after almost 30 years, what have been his most extraordinary times with the band?
-Supporting Neil Young in America in 1992, he says, “When he had his album, Harvest Moon.
+Supporting Neil Young in America in 1992,“When he had his album, Harvest Moon.
 We were playing songs from what became Laid and I don’t think I’ll ever experience anything like that again in my life.”

 “Being close to him as well, seeing him play every night - he was always one of my heroes, and then I got to be sharing a fucking stage with him and it was just… wow.
 What a geezer and musician.
 He’s totally undervalued… Yeah, that was probably the highlight, the most extraordinary thing I’ve ever witnessed.
 I was pinching myself going, ‘I’m at Red Rocks [in Denver]; I’ve just played on the same stage as Neil Young!’ - just incredible.”